electricianinsomniac/Multiple-SerialCommunication/README.md

 see the [Forum](https://forum.arduino.cc/c/software/arduino-ide-2-0/93) arduino for more issue

 ### Another project
-Lets see another project such as How to [Serial communication between STM32 board and Arduino or ESP32 Board](https://github.com/electricianinsomniac/STM32duino-Serial-Communication) by using WIFI connection
+Lets see another project such as How to [Serial communication between STM32 board and Arduino or ESP32 Board](https://github.com/electricianinsomniac/STM32duino-Serial-Communication)